alaa-alnissany/Device-Price-Classification-using-ML-and-deploy-it-using-Django-and-Spring-Boot-APIs/Readme.md

 ## Accessing the APIs

 Django endpoints:

 ● POST /api/devices/: Retrieve a list of all devices

 ● GET /api/devices/{id}: Retrieve details of a specific device by ID.

 ● POST /api/adddevices: Add a new device.

 ● POST /api/predict/{deviceId}/: predict the class of specific device by ID.

 Spring Boot endpoints:

 ● POST /api/devices/: Retrieve a list of all devices

 ● GET /api/devices/{id}: Retrieve details of a specific device by ID.

 ● POST /api/devices: Add a new device.

 ● POST /api/predict/{deviceId}: predict the class of specific device by ID.

+## Important Note:

+You can find **Devices_price_classification.ipynb** that demonstrate the Data Engineering and Model selection and training.